[6 Work Tips] How to Clear iCloud Storage for Free - 2026

 How To Upgrade To iCloud+?

-You can upgrade to iCloud+ from your iOS device, Mac, or Windows PC to get additional storage.
+You can upgrade to iCloud+ from iPhone, iPad, Mac, or Windows after you decide cleanup alone is not enough.

 On Your iPhone, iPad, or iPod Touch

-1. Navigate to Settings and then tap your name.
+1. Go to Settings and then tap your name.

 2. Tap iCloud, then Manage Account Storage or Manage Storage to proceed.
 Alternatively, scroll down and select Upgrade to iCloud+.